Bearing Calculator

 Converting Degrees to Compass Directions: Speaking the Navigator's Language

-While digital systems display bearing as precise degrees (287.4°), traditional navigation uses compass points—the familiar N, NE, E, SE, S, SW, W, NW directions.
-Professional mariners and pilots use even more precise subdivisions: the 16-point compass includes NNE (North-Northeast), ENE (East-Northeast), and so on.
+While digital systems display bearing as precise degrees (287.4°), traditional navigation uses compass points—the familiar N, NE, E, SE, S, SW, W, NW directions as standardized by International Maritime Organization.
+Professional mariners and pilots use even more precise subdivisions: the 16-point compass includes NNE (North-Northeast), ENE (East-Northeast), and so on according to US Coast Guard navigation standards.
 Understanding compass point conversion helps you communicate navigation directions clearly, especially in emergencies or when working with traditional nautical charts.
+Convert between different coordinate formats using our Coordinate Converter.

 The 16-Point Compass System